Berkmann18/lh-avg/README.md

 It will first read the configuration (if it finds one) _then_ look at the CLI options (which overrides the relevant configuration options).

+_Note:_ If it encounters a broken/invalid JSON configuration file, it will try to fix it and save the changes to the file itself.
+It won't be able to do the same for YAML files!

 #### Example
 ```json
 {